awnumar/rosen/README.md

 This package implements a modular framework for proxies that encapsulate traffic within some cover protocol to circumvent censorship based on deep packet inspection and endpoint fingerprinting techniques.
 For more information, check out [this](http://spacetime.dev/rosen-censorship-resistant-proxy-tunnel) post.

+**This package is currently pre-alpha and is considered experimental.**

 ### Goals

 1. **Unobservability**.
 It should be difficult to distinguish obfuscated traffic from innocent background traffic using the same protocol.